WebOrigami/docs/src/content/framework/intro4.md

 But for the sake of simplicity, you can use programmatically generated avatar images from a service like [DiceBear Avatars](https://avatars.dicebear.com/).
 Given an arbitrary string (like a name), that service always returns the same generated image.

-From the `assets` folder, move or copy the `avatar.js` file to the `src` folder.
+<span class="tutorialStep"></span> From the `assets` folder, move or copy the `avatar.js` file to the `src` folder.

 This file contains a function that maps an input string and returns a SVG file from the random avatar service.

 ```\js
 {{ intro/avatar.js }}